blinkhash/foundation-v1-server/README.md

         "algorithm": "scrypt", // Coin algorithm
         "peerMagic": "ace4b9cd", // Coin peer magic (pchMessageStart in src/chainparameters.cpp)
         "peerMagicTestnet": "f01a6eef", // Coin peer magic (pchMessageStart in src/chainparameters.cpp)
-        /* Add mainnet parameters here.
+        "hashrateType": "sols", // Type of hashrate supported by coin ('hashes', 'sols') "requireShielding": false, // Whether the coin requires shielding "sapling": false, // Whether the coin supports the sapling protocol "txfee": 0.0004, // The default txfee to use when sending transactions /* Add mainnet parameters here.
 Just like with peerMagic/peerMagicTestnet, you can find most of the required values in src/chainparameters.cpp.
 If your coin does not possess these values, you can remove the information from the configuration file. */